Yihtsy/Dementia-Syntax-ML/README.md

 - Computation of syntactic features
 - Machine learning modeling scripts

-Please note that the article is currently accepted for publication and is forthcoming in *Aphasiology*.

 ---

 If you use or refer to this code in your work, please cite the above article accordingly.